 Use the plus buttons to add an extra activity above or below the selected one.
 And press the "x" button to delete it.

 13) Adding project milestones

 To add project milestones, click on the button "MILESTONES…" in the tab "DATA" of the sidebar.
 A dialog box will open.

 Tip: You can also drag and drop your milestones and click on them to edit.

 14) Adding shades

-Shades are useful to highlight certain periods, as well as indicate environmental or background process and events, like an internal audit period, training, longer holidays or court vacations.
+Shades are used to highlight certain periods, as well as indicate environmental or background process and events, like an internal audit period, training, longer holidays or court vacations.

 To add a shade, click on the button "SHADES…" in the tab "DATA" of the sidebar.
 A dialog box will open.